RodrigoRiquelme/NLP-Name-Extractor/README.md

 **max_tokens** is optional, determines how many meaningful tokens (excluding stopwords and units like "ml", "kg") will be extracted from the input to form the item_name, by default is 2.

 ### 🔍 Why This Exists
-In TF-IDF-based search engines like Solr, long product titles can dilute search relevance.
+In TF-IDF-based search engines, long product titles can dilute search relevance.
 This service extracts a clean, normalized item_name field to improve indexing and ranking precision.

 ### 📄 License